 Table 2.
 Downgrading of ACB and CAV rating by main real-life study objective and comparability of results to the RCT data, excluding growth hormones, slow-acting anti-rheumatic drugs (SAARDs) and drugs with a marketing authorization granted before 2000

-- When no additional data was submitted or when real-life study results were considered to have evidence gaps, the results were considered uninterpretable.
+- When no additional data were submitted or when real-life study results were considered to have evidence gaps, the results were considered uninterpretable.
 Evidence gaps usually concerned missing data (patients lost to follow-up), lack of representativeness of the practitioners and patients to those in real-life, or methodological issues.
 Other parameters that differed from RCTs included how medicines were prescribed (for example, dosage, intake frequency or treatment duration) or problems with adherence.

-- Real-life study results were not comparable to RCT data usually because the real-world studies used the medicine in a different patient population, showed an important efficacy-effectiveness gap, or demonstrated poorer tolerability.
+- Real-life study results were not comparable to RCT data, usually because the real-world studies used the medicine in a different patient population, showed an important efficacy-effectiveness gap, or demonstrated poorer tolerability.

 - Downgrading of the ACB or CAV was less likely to happen for real-world studies ranked comparable to RCT data.

 - Since there may be additional studies considered in the reassessment (such as RCTs published later), it is difficult to single out the main drivers of the Transparency Committee’s reassessments and make accurate conclusions on the impact of real-life post-registration studies on the ACB or CAV level.

 - Evidence requirements have evolved over time: this study included medicines that were first assessed more than 15 years ago when evidence requirements on comparative efficacy and effectiveness to determine reimbursement decisions were lower.

 - The severity of the disease targeted by the medicine had a bigger impact on the ACB previously, but now the medicine’s efficacy is more important and the effect size required to achieve a given CAV has increased substantially.